 What will housing look like?

-We will have reduced capacities in our housing units and removed beds in many spaces to allow for proper distancing between beds.
+We will utilize reduced capacities in most of our housing units.
 We are recommending sleeping head to foot in each of our sleeping spaces.

-We are working hard to ensure that different church groups will not be together in any of our housing.
+We are working hard to keep church groups in separate housing.

 In light of some of these changes, it is likely that we will be deviating from the traditional housing areas of females in motel accomodations and males in lodges.
 It is likely that half of our motel units will be used for male housing this summer, as well as some church’s female participants staying in a lodge.

 We will not be allowing any non-essential visitors to campus this year.
 This excludes emergency situations.

 What additional items should our group pack to promote safety at camp?